Ariel022019/Timex-Sinclair-2068-Cartridge-ARASYSTEM-V4-V5/Cart_Files/README.md

 <img src="start_process.jpg" width="700" heigth="500">

-If the cartridge has the jumper in mode write protect, then change the jumper in the right position.
+If the cartridge has the jumper in write-protect mode, change the jumper to the correct position.

 ### 🔸 Step 3.
 Load the file image TZX selected from the list.
 All these games are booting in AROS mode.